-In planning for the 2020-21 academic year amid the current pandemic, Potomac has defined four possible operational levels, ranging from red to green.
-Red would indicate that the risk of infection is judged to be too high for the Potomac community to safely return to campus, so virtual teaching and learning would be in effect for all students.
+In planning for the 2020-21 academic year amid the COVID-19 pandemic, Potomac defined four possible operational levels, ranging from red to green.
+Red would indicate that the risk of infection was judged to be too high for the Potomac community to safely return to campus, so virtual teaching and learning would be in effect for all students.
 At the other end of the spectrum, green would mean that the danger of COVID-19 infection was past or so significantly reduced that it was judged safe for everyone to return to campus for a fully in-person educational experience.
 Between red and green are orange and yellow.

-At the end of July, Potomac shared its yellow plan with families and other community members.
-This plan assumes a level of risk that the school believes it can safely manage with a variety of mitigation strategies, and it provides a hybrid approach to learning that prioritizes in-person instruction while also providing synchronous and asynchronous virtual instruction for students who cannot come to campus for medical or other reasons.
-This plan remains The Potomac School’s ultimate goal for fall 2020, the “North Star” toward which we continue to work.
-The detailed information farther down on this web page relates to our yellow-level operational plan.
+At the end of July 2020, Potomac shared its yellow plan with families and other community members.
+This plan assumes a level of risk that the school believes it can safely manage with a multi-layered mitigation strategy, and it provides a hybrid approach to learning that prioritizes in-person instruction while providing synchronous and asynchronous virtual instruction for students who cannot come to campus for medical or other reasons.
+Operating under the yellow plan was Potomac's goal for fall 2020.

 How Potomac’s Operational Level Is Determined

 To determine its operational level at any point during the 2020-21 school year, Potomac will take three main factors into consideration.
 The first of these is public health metrics.
-The school is closely monitoring case incidence and test positivity rates in the greater DC region, with particular attention to those counties and cities where the majority of our students and employees reside.
+The school is closely monitoring case incidence and test positivity rates in the greater DC region, with particular attention to the cities and counties where the majority of our students and employees reside.
 In general, these rates must be below the CDC and WHO recommendations for safely reopening schools AND must reflect a stable or downward trend for a 14-day period in order for Potomac to judge that it is safe either to reopen its campus or to keep it open.
-Once the campus is repopulated, health trends within the Potomac School community will be monitored closely and be an important factor in any decision.
+In addition, when the campus is open, health trends within the Potomac School community will be monitored closely and be an important factor in any decision.

 The third determining factor is community responsibility.
 The school has adopted the Potomac Pledge, a statement of shared responsibility for protecting the community’s health and safety.
-The willingness and ability of all members of the Potomac community – students, faculty and staff, and families – to consistently adhere to this pledge will be a factor in any decision to reopen the campus or keep it open at a given time.
+The willingness and ability of all members of our community – students, faculty and staff, and families – to consistently adhere to this pledge will be a factor in any decision to reopen Potomac's campus or keep it open at a given time.

 Potomac’s plans for the 2020-21 academic year are guided by these key priorities: